-Brussel sprouts have gotten a bad rap.
-These nutritious, flavor packed cole crops have been vilified in children’s books and TV.
-But these miniature cabbage looking vegetables are extremely tasty if eaten freshly picked.
-And the best way to get them freshest is by growing brussel sprouts in your garden.
+Brussels sprouts (Brassica oleracea var. gemmifera) have gotten a bad rap.
+These nutritious, flavor packed cole crops have been vilified in children’s books and T.V.
+However, these miniature cabbage-looking vegetables are extremely tasty if eaten freshly picked.
+The best way to get them freshest is by growing Brussels sprouts in your garden.

-The basic way how to grow brussel sprouts is much like how you would grow cabbage or kale.
-Brussel sprouts are a cole crop and like many vegetable in that group, they grow better in cool temperatures.
+Basically, how to grow Brussels sprouts is much like how you would grow cabbage or kale.
+Brussels sprouts are a cole crop and like many vegetables in that group, they grow better in cool temperatures.

-Because brussel sprouts take so long to mature, your best bet is to plant them in midsummer summer so that they reach full maturity in the cool fall months.
-Plan to put them in your garden about 3 months before the first frost for your area.
+Since Brussels sprouts take so long to mature, your best bet is to plant them in midsummer so that they reach full maturity in the cool fall months.
+Plan to put them in your garden about three months before the first frost for your area.

-You are also better off growing brussel sprouts from transplants rather than from seeds planted straight into the garden.
-This will allow the seedlings to develop in a cooler shaded environment and they will have a better chance of surviving the warmer weather outside.
+You are also better off growing Brussels sprouts from transplants rather than from seeds planted straight into the garden.
+This will allow the seedlings to develop in a cooler, shaded environment and they will have a better chance of surviving the warmer weather outside.

-Plant your brussel sprouts about 36 inches apart in nitrogen rich soil.
-Growing brussel sprouts need plenty of nutrients and water.
-Never let your brussel sprout bed become too dry as this will stress the plants and result in a poor harvest.
+Plant your Brussels sprouts about 36 inches (91 cm.) apart in nitrogen rich soil.
+Growing Brussels sprouts need plenty of nutrients and water.
+Never let your Brussels sprout bed become too dry as this will stress the plants and result in a poor harvest.
 Water is vital to a good crop.

-Once your brussel sprout plant has matured, it will look like a tall green tower with knobs and leaves.
-The knobs will be the brussel sprouts you eat.
-Once the knobs have reached about 1 – 1 1/2″ wide and are firm when you squeeze them, they are ready to harvest.
-When harvesting brussel sprouts, work from the bottom of the plant up.
+Once your Brussels sprout plant has matured, it will look like a tall green tower with knobs and leaves.
+The knobs will be the Brussels sprouts you eat.
+Once the knobs have reached about 1 to 1 1/2 inches (2.5-4 cm.) wide and are firm when you squeeze them, they are ready to harvest.
+When harvesting Brussels sprouts, work from the bottom of the plant up.
 The bottom sprouts will be ready first.

-Use a sharp knife and cut the ready brussel sprouts off the vertical main stem.
+Use a sharp knife and cut the ready Brussels sprouts off the vertical main stem.

-We hope that this has help you learn more about how to grow brussel sprouts.
-Growing brussel sprouts in your garden is both rewarding and delicious.
+We hope that this has helped you learn more about how to grow Brussels sprouts.
+Growing Brussels sprouts in your garden is both rewarding and delicious.